tricolibs/pennstreaty/README2.md

 I don't know if there are any existing superusers on the production side, but you should be able to create and use them in the same way.

+## deployment and update

+For intial deployment there is a script `script/server-setup.sh` that can be run as root and will take care of a lot of the stuff that needs to happen on the server.

+To deploy you then to check out the repo, copy over the media directory from the old server, copy over and install the database, and then just `docker compose up -d` should build the web container and fetch and start everything else.
+To get search you'll need to `make reindex-solr`.

+To do an update
+* log into the server
+* `git pull` to get the new code
+* bring the app down with `docker compose down`
+* build the new web container with `docker compose build`
+* bring things back up with `docker compose up -d`

+If there are Django changes requiring things like migrations, etc. we'll have to write a little bit more to deal with that, but I don't think we're there at this time.
+The main point is that specific upgrades might require additional specific actions depending on what they are, but this is the basic outline.